openplayerjs/openplayerjs/README.md

     step,
     // Initial volume of media in decimal numbers (by default, `1`) startVolume,
+    // Initial play time of media in seconds (by default, `0`) startTime,
     ads: {
         // Custom path/URL to IMA SDK
         url,